haobaojiang/unique_resource/README.md

 ## unique_resource
-- this is a simple RAII wrapper any resource (file descriptors,socket,handles)
+- this is a simple RAII wrapper for any resource (file descriptors, sockets,handles)
 ## example
 ```cpp
 #include "unique_resource.h"